Silverado (film)

-Silverado is a 1985 American Western film produced and directed by Lawrence Kasdan, and written by Kasdan and his brother Mark.
-It stars Kevin Kline, Scott Glenn, Danny Glover and Kevin Costner.
+Silverado is a 1985 American Western film that was produced and directed by Lawrence Kasdan, and written by Kasdan and his brother Mark.
+It stars Kevin Kline, Scott Glenn, Danny Glover, and Kevin Costner.
 The supporting cast features Brian Dennehy, Rosanna Arquette, John Cleese, Jeff Goldblum, Lynne Whitfield, and Linda Hunt.

 The film was produced by Columbia Pictures and Delphi III Productions, and distributed to theatres by Columbia, and by Sony Pictures Home Entertainment for home media.
 The original soundtrack, with a score composed by Bruce Broughton, was released by Geffen Records.
 On November 12, 2005, an expanded two-disc version of the score was released by the Intrada Records label.

 Silverado premiered in the United States on July 10, 1985.
 Through an 11-week run, the film was shown at 1,190 theaters at its widest release, and grossed $32,192,570 at the box office.
 Generally met with positive critical reviews, it was nominated for Best Sound and Best Original Score at the 58th Academy Awards.